Sian Berry MP’s work in Parliament

 Contributions in the House:

-- Siân Berry: To ask the Secretary of State for Transport, what assessment she has made of the potential impact of airport expansion on tourism in coastal towns.
+- Siân Berry: To ask the Secretary of State for Justice, what assessment he has made of the potential merits of a centralised Probation service.

-- Siân Berry: To ask the Secretary of State for Work and Pensions, what steps he is taking to raise awareness and warn pensioners about scam messages on winter fuel payment eligibility.
+- Siân Berry: To ask the Secretary of State for Work and Pensions, whether he plans to remove the work capability assessment.

-- Siân Berry: To ask the Secretary of State for Foreign, Commonwealth and Development Affairs, whether she has had recent discussions with the UN High Commissioner for Human Rights on US Immigration and Customs Enforcement detention centres.
+- Siân Berry: To ask the Secretary of State for Foreign, Commonwealth and Development Affairs, what steps she is taking to support humanitarian aid and climate resilience in Somaliland.

 >> You can see my full list of contributions since I was elected via They Work For You